David152022/ETH-PROJECT1/README.md

 This Solidity program is a simple demo code for minting and burning token.
 The purpose of the program is to demonstrate the mechanism of minting , burning and supply of the tokens

 ## Description
 This is a Solidity contract for a custom cryptocurrency token called "BROWN" (abbreviated as "BRO").
 It has public variables to store the token's name, abbreviation, and total supply.
 The contract also includes a mapping to track the balance of each address.
-It provides two main functions: `mintMyTokens` to increase the total supply and an address's balance, and `burnMyToken` to decrease the total supply and an address's balance, with a conditional check to prevent burning more tokens than an address holds.
+It provides two main functions: `mintToken` to increase the total supply and an address's balance, and `burnTokens` to decrease the total supply and an address's balance, with a conditional check to prevent burning more tokens than an address holds.
 ## Getting Started

 ### Executing program